Introduction

 }

-How can I determine if an image in a document is a signature or just a regular image?
+How can I tell if an image is actually a signature versus just a decorative image?

 Can I filter image signatures based on their size or dimensions?